MikuMiku-666/Remote-tmux-Terminal-GUI-for-Windows/README.md

-# Remote tmux Terminal v14 - Default Directory
+# Remote tmux Terminal GUI

-This version continues from the v11/v13 line and does **not** include the discarded v12 cursor renderer.

 ## What it does